 Precious metals also have strong correlations to specific markets.
 For example, AUD is strongly correlated to gold because Australia is a large producer of precious metals.

-At City Index, we offer CFD trading and futures markets on a range of different metals.
+With City Index, we offer CFD trading on spot and futures markets across a range of different metals.

 Agricultural markets are food or natural resources like cotton and lumber that are produced on farms or plantations.
 These resources have many practical uses in our society and for that reason are valuable, sought-after goods.

 There are many different agricultural markets, such as sugar, corn, wheat, soy, lumber, corn and even live cattle.
 These markets have a heavy reliance on weather conditions in order to produce a strong harvest.
 As such, price volatility can depend heavily on seasonality factors, which is something to take into account.